nchevsky/systemrescue-zfs/airootfs/usr/share/sysrescue/index.md

-# SystemRescueCd offline manual
+# SystemRescue offline manual

 This page tells you more about the important programs which comes with this system rescue distribution, and which tools can be used for common tasks.
 Please use the **man** command in a terminal to get more details about these programs.

 ## Packages
-As SystemRescueCd is based on ArchLinux you can use the **pacman** command to install additional packages.
+As SystemRescue is based on ArchLinux you can use the **pacman** command to install additional packages.
 The most common command is **pacman -Sy package** if you want to install new packages.